Credit repair: What it is and how it works

 6. Consider becoming an authorized user

 Becoming an authorized user on the credit card account of a family member or friend gives you access to their line of credit.
 And if their credit card issuer reports the activity of authorized users to the credit bureaus, the primary account holder’s good credit and responsible use of their card could help you build your credit.
-But remember, negative actions could hurt both your credit.
+But remember, negative actions could hurt the credit of both users.

 7. Dispute errors on your credit report

-If you check your credit reports and find errors, you have a right to dispute them.
-According to the CFPB, you can start by contacting the credit bureau about errors in its report.
+If you check your credit reports and find errors, you have a legal right to dispute them.
+Under the Fair Credit Reporting Act (FRCA), you can send a dispute letter to the three major credit bureaus about errors in their report(s).
 You should provide account numbers and other details about the errors you’re trying to have corrected.

 8. Regularly monitor your credit

-You can also get copies of your credit reports from the 3 major credit bureaus by visiting AnnualCreditReport.com
+You can also get free copies of your credit reports from the three major credit bureaus by visiting AnnualCreditReport.com.

 If you’re working to rebuild your credit, you may find legitimate companies that exist to help.
 They can offer credit counseling or help you dispute errors on your credit reports.
 But not all credit repair companies are reputable.

-Here are some things you should know before considering a credit repair company:
+Here are some things you should know before considering credit repair services:

 Credit repair scams target people in financial distress